The Kingarrock Hickory Golf Experience in Scotland

 About one hundred years ago Edwardian golfers typically played with clubs that had hickory wood shafts and Kingarrock is the only course in Europe where you can play ‘hickory golf’.
 They didn’t need a trolley or buggy because 5 clubs were sufficient.

-Following your round you can visit the Forrester’s Cottage where you’ll be served with a Fife tradition: a cool, refreshing glass of ginger beer and a plate of shortbread.
+Following your round, you can visit Forrester’s Cottage where you’ll be served with a Fife tradition: a cool, refreshing glass of ginger beer and a plate of shortbread.

 Kingarrock’s hickory golf heritage goes back to 1904 when wealthy jute magnate Frederick Sharp bought Hill of Tarvit Mansion House, attracted by the house’s proximity to St Andrews’ Royal and Ancient Golf Club.

 However Sharp soon set about designing a 9 hole golf course on the house’s front lawn which became popular with golfers… Frederick Sharp died in 1932 and his son Hugh lost his life in a rail disaster in 1937.
 With the start of World War Two, the original course was soon commandeered for farming use to aid the war effort.